sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes.md

 In the `main()` function, the `getBongs()` function is called by referring to the class name.
 The companion object is created at this point.
 The `getBongs()` function is called with parameter 12.

+For more information about companion objects, see [](object-declarations.md#companion-objects).

 ### Object expressions